KoinaVerma/HR-ANALYTICS/README.md

 FROM hr;
 ```

-So, to adress this issue I subtracted 100 years from such values:
+So, to address this issue I **subtracted 100 years** from such values:

 ``` sql
 -- subtracting 100 years from birth dates which are greater than the current date